T-54/T-55: T-55A

-In 1961, development of improved NBC protection systems began.
+In 1961, the development of improved NBC protection systems began.
 The goal was to protect the crew from fast neutrons; adequate protection against gamma radiation was provided by the thick armour and a PAZ basic NBC protection system.

 The POV plasticized lead antiradiation lining was developed to provide the needed protection.
 It was installed in the interior, requiring the driver's hatch and the coamings over the turret hatches to be noticeably enlarged.
 This liner had the added benefit of protecting the crew from fragments of penetrated armour.

 The tank was equipped with a full PAZ/FVU chemical filtration system.
 The coaxial 7.62 mm SGMT machine gun was replaced by a 7.62 mm PKT machine gun.
 The hull was lengthened from 6.04 m to 6.2 m.
 The hull machine gun was removed, making space for six more main gun rounds.
 These changes increased the weight of the vehicle to 38 tonnes.

-The design work was done by OKB-520 design bureau of Uralvagonzavod under the leadership of Leonid N. Kartsev.
+The design work was done by the OKB-520 design bureau of Uralvagonzavod under the leadership of Leonid N. Kartsev.
 The T-55A served as the basis for the T-55AK command tank.